 Counties will receive EQIP allocations based on ranking scores for applications in statewide funding pools and applications in watershed funding pools.
 This will be done by the Assistant State Conservationist for Programs in April when the state's funds are received.

 EQIP will pay 75 percent payment rates of eligible conservation practices.
 Historically underserved farmers receive 90 percent payment rates.
 These payment rates are determined by the National NRCS office on regional scale.
 South Carolina is included in a region with Georgia, Florida and Alabama.
 Please reference the current fiscal year Payment Schedule for a list of those rates.

 In South Carolina, the list of eligible practices, maximum payment limits, and application ranking criteria were developed based on input and recommendations from the South Carolina State Technical Committee (SCSTC).
 The SCSTC is made up of representatives from various agribusinesses, producer groups, conservation organizations and federal, state and tribal government agency representatives.

 The SCSTC receives input on factors affecting the program from the Local Work Groups (LWG).
 The LWG is made up of county agency staff.
 Landowners may provide advice and information to the LWG as part of the locally led process.
 Ranking tools developed for each watershed funding pool will prioritize applications based on the resource concerns that each watershed selected.
 The tool ranks applications on a watershed wide basis, not statewide.
 There are three (3) funding pools (cropland, pastureland and forestland/wildlife) in each watershed.

-Applications for EQIP are accepted on a continuous basis. however, states have a cutoff date for batching and ranking applications as funding allows.
-The South Carolina cutoff date is December 19, 2014.
+Applications for EQIP are accepted on a continuous basis.
+However, states have a cutoff date for batching and ranking applications as funding allows.
+The South Carolina cutoff date for FY-2017 is November 18, 2016.